insin/newforms/docs/react_components.rst

    The component used to wrap each row.
 Defaults to ``'div'``.

    This is passed as a ``component`` prop to the component in the ``row`` prop.

+Form construction options
+   All the :js:class:`options which be passed when instantiating a Form <BaseForm>` can be passed as props to ``RenderForm`` for use when you pass a Form constructor as the ``form`` prop.

 .. _ref-components-formrow: